 - 6 cloves garlic smashed or minced

-- 3 Tablespoons enchilada spice mix alternatively, use an enchilada sauce and omit the tomato paste OR use DIY blend in Notes section.
+- 3 tablespoons enchilada spice mix alternatively, use an enchilada sauce and omit the tomato paste (DIY blend is in Notes section)

 - 4 sprigs fresh thyme option: use 1 tsp dried